 In this article, we shall see everything you need to know about money market funds, from the types to the portfolios you can invest in.
-Let’s begin.
+We will also see the benefits of investing in money market funds, the benefits of investing in these funds and the top money market funds in India.

 A money market fund is a short-term investment, where the portfolio is selected to earn interest for the investors while maintaining a Net Asset Value of Rs.1 per share.
 The idea is to help investors have a safe option for short-term investments that are easily accessible.
 Quite like having your money in a savings bank account, but with a higher rate of return.